 When caregivers were asked what had prevented or hindered their engagement in the past, most commonly reported previous career, volunteering, work, and family-related duties and interpersonal demands, prevented or hindered their engagement (Figure 8).
-This was especially true for a majority of non-advising caregivers who were prevented by their family-related duties and interpersonal demands.
-For all items mentioned, more non-advising caregivers reported being hindered.
+This was especially true for a majority of potential caregiver advisors who were prevented by their family-related duties and interpersonal demands.
+For all items mentioned, more potential caregiver advisors reported being hindered.